Public Records & Services in Ashburn

 Frequently Asked Questions

-To register to vote in Ashburn, Virginia, residents can register online through the Virginia Department of Elections's website, by mail, or in person at the Loudoun County elections office.
+To register to vote in Ashburn, Virginia, residents can register online through the Virginia Department of Elections website, by mail, or in person at the Loudoun County elections office.
 Virginia requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
-Voters can verify their registration status and find polling locations through the Virginia Department of Elections's voter lookup tool.
-For local municipal elections in Ashburn, contact the Loudoun County Clerk's office for schedules and ballot information.
+Voters can verify their registration status and find polling locations through the Virginia Department of Elections voter lookup tool.
+For local county and state elections (Ashburn is an unincorporated community in Loudoun County and does not hold municipal elections), contact the Loudoun County Clerk's office for schedules and ballot information.

 Property records for Ashburn, Virginia are maintained by the Loudoun Commissioner of the Revenue's Office and the Loudoun County Clerk of the Circuit Court.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Loudoun County, including parcels in Ashburn.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Loudoun County Clerk of the Circuit Court maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Virginia counties provide online property record searches through their county websites.
-For in-person requests, visit the Loudoun County offices at the county courthouse.
 The Loudoun County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Ashburn, Virginia residents are available through both county and state offices.
 The Virginia Department of Health, Division of Vital Records, located in Richmond, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Virginia.
 Orders can be placed online, by mail, or in person.
 Locally, the Loudoun County Clerk's office issues marriage licenses and maintains marriage records for Loudoun County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.